Jack Cowin: Personal life

 Cowin lives in Sydney with his wife, Sharon, with whom he has had four children.

 In 2000, his alma mater, the University of Western Ontario, conferred Cowin with the award of Doctor of Law (honoris causa).
 Cowin served as the 22nd Chancellor of the University from September 2015 until May 2019.
 He gifted funds to the University to pay for stands for the new football field, that was named in honour of his father, Stanley J. Cowin.

 Cowin is an active member of the World Presidents Organization.

 Net worth

-Cowin was listed on the Australian BRW Rich 200 list at number 70 in 2008, and 79 in 2009, and had an estimated net worth of 486 million and, in 2010, an estimated net worth of 538 million.
-Cowin was ascribed a net worth of 1.8 billion (24th) in the 2016 BRW Rich 200.

-In 2021 the Financial Review Rich List, the successor of the BRW Rich 200, assessed Cowin's net worth at 4.94 billion; and was ranked as the 17th richest Australian.
+As of May 2025, the net worth of Cowin was assessed by the Financial Review Rich List at A$4.67 billion; and was ranked as the 26th richest Australian.
 Meanwhile, Forbes Asia assessed Cowin's net worth as US$1.7 billion in 2019; and he was ranked as the 23rd richest Australian by net worth.